 With Christmas just around the corner, it’s time to start thinking about the finer details of the big day.
 One of which being your Christmas table centrepiece.
-It’s lucky then that florists Worm London are on hand to show us how easy it can be to incorporate flowers into your festive table.
+It’s lucky then that florists Worm London are on hand to show us how easy it can be to incorporate flowers into your festive table and create festive floral arrangements with ease.
 Take it away…

 Worm London’s Festive Floral Centrepiece